 - Encourage them to be more expressive about their feelings and teaching them to manage their feelings

 In A Nutshell…

-Children may undergo trauma anytime in their lives.
+Children may undergo trauma anytime in their lives that could cause post-traumatic stress disorders at a young age.
 Some of these traumatic experiences may not even be remembered, some may be lived over and over again.
 The best thing you can do to help your child cope is loving them the best way for them and not just how you think they should be cared for.
 Consider their mental and emotional feelings.
 Make them feel safe, be their angel at bedtime and be aware of your own behaviour from time to time.